JohnMurray/watson/readme.md

 # watson

-typed service contracts for Play and Scala
+A library for creating typed service contracts for Play in Scala.
+This is very much a work in progress.

+Some notes and thoughts below.

-Problem
+## Problem
 HTTP web services implicitly have contracts.
 However, defining them is usually done through documentation which is separate from the code.
 The service then has to hack together a bunch of rules to validate that a request conforms to the contract and then has to form some sort of response back to the user that makes sense.
 Its the latter part here that is usually messy, inconsistent from docs, and kind of a pain to have to do in any web service.

-Goal
+## Goal
 Create some sort of type tree or AST that can represent all of the required components.
 Something to the effect of:

 ```scala
 val s = Service(